mvdan/goreduce/README.md

 # goreduce

-Reduce a function to its simplest form as long as it returns true.
+Reduce a function to its simplest form as long as it produces a compiler error or any output (such as a panic) matching an expression.

 Still a work in progress and barely useful.